ataiva-software/vertex/infrastructure/disaster-recovery/runbooks/database_recovery_runbook.md

 ## Overview

-This runbook provides step-by-step procedures for recovering PostgreSQL and Redis databases in the Eden DevOps Suite.
+This runbook provides step-by-step procedures for recovering PostgreSQL and Redis databases in the Vertex DevOps Suite.
 It covers various recovery scenarios including complete database recovery, point-in-time recovery, and handling of corrupted data.

 ## Prerequisites

 - Access to backup storage location
-- Database administrator credentials
+- Database administrator crvertextials
-- Access to the Eden DevOps Suite infrastructure
+- Access to the Vertex DevOps Suite infrastructure
 - Encryption keys for backup decryption (if applicable)

 ## PostgreSQL Recovery Procedures